 When a patient walks on a treadmill we can learn many things about a person’s condition.
 If a person has chest pain or shortness of breath, is this likely to be related to the heart or another condition?
 Patients who can walk and have a normal EKG are candidates for this test.

-What is a Stress test and how is it done?
+What is an Exercise Stress test and how is it done?

 When is a standard stress test not enough?

 There are many situations in which simply walking on a treadmill connected to an EKG monitor is neither enough or appropriate.

 - In patients who start with an abnormal EKG